Ladysnake/Satin/README.md

 - **Uniform fix**: Using a vector of integers as a uniform crashes the game in Vanilla because of a bad copy paste.
 Satin redirects a call to upload the right buffer.
-- **Shader locations**: Satin patches JsonGlProgram to accept a resource domain in the specification of a program name and of a fragment/vertex shader file.
+- **Shader locations**: Satin patches shader processors to accept a resource domain in the specification of a program name and of a fragment/vertex shader file.
 - ~~**Readable depth**~~: Satin offered access to a Framebuffer's depth texture before it was cool (superseded in 1.16).